My first crystal set didn't work very well,

 didn't work because the wire was not insulated, but there was no way

 for him to know that at the time.
-His next set failed because not only couldn't he find a cat to get a whisker, there
+His next set also failed, and there

 weren't any AM stations of any significant power where he lived,